Auto-destructive art: Impact

 One impact of ADA was the creation of the "Destruction in Art Symposium" (DIAS).
 Metzger was against the art dealer system and aimed to get Auto-Destructive Art publicly funded, but the government would not provide funding.
 Metzger was against art dealing because dealers were uninterested in the "fundamental technical change".
 This resulted in Metzger and John Sharkey to organize DIAS in 1966, which was a volunteer based event that showcased different art forms from diverse individuals across the world.
 One significant performance at this event was Yoko Ono’s "Cut" piece.
 In this piece, presented at the Museum of Modern Art in 1971, Ono sat and allowed the audience to cut away pieces of her clothing.
 Allowing the audience to cut away her clothing not only represented female vulnerability but also destroyed the traditional relationship between the viewer and the artist.
+Another significant event was Hermann Nitsch's "5th Abreaktionsspiel of OM Theater", which captured a lot of attention for its obscenity.
+This piece held a ritual mutilation of a lamb carcass with depictions of male genitalia projected onto it, prompting journalists to complain to the police and getting both Metzger and Sharkey fined one hundred pounds each.
 Pete Townshend of The Who would later relate destroying his guitar on stage to auto-destructive art.
 Band member Keith Moon dramatically followed suit by placing explosives into his drums (at some points nearly blowing himself to pieces).
 In 2013, Hirshhorn Museum and Sculpture Garden in Washington, D.C., would open an exhibit giving focus to destruction in art.
 The exhibit Damage Control: Art and Destruction since 1950, included a range of art that demonstrates how destruction has impacted art today.
 Although not highly recognized or taught, Auto-Destructive Art still makes an impact on all types of artists to this day.
 It continues to inspire artists to disconnect from traditional art styles in order to bring attention to worldly issues.